open-sdr/openwifi/doc/README.md

 - main operations in openwifi_tx()
   - get necessary information from the packet header (struct ieee80211_hdr) for future FPGA configuration use
     - packet length and MCS
-    - unicast or broadcast? does it need ACK? how many retransmissions are needed to be done by FPGA in case ACK is not received in time?
+    - unicast or broadcast? does it need ACK? how many retransmissions at most are allowed to be tried by FPGA in case ACK is not received in time?
     - which time slice in FPGA the packet should go?
     - should RTS-CTS be used?
 (Send RTS and wait for CTS before actually send the data packet)
     - should CTS-to-self be used?
 (Send CTS-to-self packet before sending the data packet.
 You can force this on by force_use_cts_protect = true;)
     - should a sequence number be set for this packet?
   - generate SIGNAL field according to length and MCS information.
-Insert it before the packet for the future openofdm_tx use
+Insert it before the packet for the future openofdm_tx FPGA module use
-  - generate FPGA/PHY sequence number (priv->phy_tx_sn) for internal use (between Linux and FPGA)
+  - generate FPGA/PHY sequence number (priv->phy_tx_sn) for internal use (cross check between Linux and FPGA)
-  - config FPGA register according to the above information to make sure FPGA do correct service according to the packet specific requirement.
+  - config FPGA register according to the above information to make sure FPGA do correct actions according to the packet specific requirement.
   - fire DMA transmission from Linux to one of FPGA tx queues.
 The packet may not be sent immediately if there are still some packets in FPGA tx queue (FPGA does the queue packet transmission according to channel and low MAC state)

-Each time when FPGA send a packet, an interrupt will be raised to Linux reporting the packet sending result.
+Each time when FPGA sends a packet, an interrupt will be raised to Linux reporting the packet sending result.
 This interrupt handler is openwifi_tx_interrupt().

 - main operations in openwifi_tx_interrupt()
-  - get necessary information from the FPGA of the packet just sent
+  - get necessary information/status of the packet just sent by FPGA
-    - packet length and sequence number
+    - packet length and sequence number to capture abnormal situation (cross checking between Linux and FPGA)
-    - packet sending result: packet is sent successfully (FPGA receive ACK for this packet) or not.
-How many retransmissions are used for the packet sending (in case FPGA doesn't receive ACK for several times)
+    - packet sending result: packet is sent successfully (FPGA receives ACK for this packet) or not.
+How many retransmissions are used for the packet sending (in case FPGA doesn't receive ACK in time, FPGA will do retransmission immediately)
   - send above information to upper layer (Linux mac80211 subsystem) via ieee80211_tx_status_irqsafe()

 ## debug methods